rsoury/buyte-woocommerce/README.txt

 Buyte abstracts the compliance, security and development requirements to load these digital wallets out of the box.
 Offer your customers Apple Pay and Google Pay in a single install.
 By integrating Buyte into your e-commerce website, your visitors can securely checkout with their mobile wallet.
 Don't force credit card forms and user login forms on your new visitors.

+== Setup ==
+1. Create an account at (https://dashboard.buytecheckout.com/signup/)
+2. Create a checkout
+3. Connect your payment gateway
+4. Use your Buyte API keys and Checkout Widget ID in the plugin configuration.

 == Terms ==

-Buyte Terms of Service: [http://bit.ly/buyte-msa](http://bit.ly/buyte-msa)
+Buyte Terms of Service: (http://bit.ly/buyte-msa)

-https://js.buytecheckout.com/v1/ is used to load the widget on the browser. https://api.buytecheckout.com/v1/ is our API base URL and is used to facilitate charge requests against tokenised payments created by the Buyte widget.
+(https://js.buytecheckout.com/v1/) is used to load the widget on the browser.
+(https://api.buytecheckout.com/v1/) is our API base URL and is used to facilitate charge requests against tokenised payments created by the Buyte widget.

 == Contributions ==

-Feel free to submit any pull requests here: [https://github.com/rsoury/buyte-woocommerce](https://github.com/rsoury/buyte-woocommerce)
+Feel free to submit any pull requests here: (https://github.com/rsoury/buyte-woocommerce)

 == Installation ==